-In Hong Kong, I found street art mostly in the happening Hong Kong Island – not counting the graffiti that was ubiquitous in the back lanes of the city.
+In Hong Kong, I found artworks on the streets, mostly in the happening Hong Kong Island – not counting the graffiti that was ubiquitous in the back lanes of the city.

 Hong Kong Street Art

-Come with me for a virtual tour of Hong Kong Street Art.
+Come with me for a virtual tour of the artworks on the streets of Hong Kong.

 I saw the first street art right outside the Hong Kong Museum of history in the typical color of China – yellow and red.
 I must say that the treatment of the mural was quite modern though.